Enjoy impressionism!

 What is interesting for me?

-This is a large website with more than 400 pages that is interesting for many people.
+This is a large website with about 500 pages that is interesting for many people.
 Namely for people who are interested in Impressionism, especially in the ‘impressionist’ expositions and in the world around it.
 Most pages render a combination of information and pictures.

-If you are mainly interested in pictures see the webpages indicated with a painting pallet 🎨; here you can also create small slide shows.
+If you are mainly interested in pictures see the webpages indicated with a painting palette 🎨; here you can also create small slide shows.

 Please share pictures, information and reactions: